-The pupil premium should continue to be paid for all disadvantaged pupils, including those that are high-attaining.
-Schools should be encouraged to spend a portion of their pupil premium money on teacher wages and professional development to tackle recruitment and retention challenges.
+The pupil premium should continue to be paid for all disadvantaged pupils, including those that are high-attaining, with per-pupil rates protected, as a minimum.
+Schools should be encouraged to spend a portion of their pupil premium money on evidence-based, effective approaches, for example on teacher wages and professional development to tackle recruitment and retention challenges.
 The government should introduce a post-16 premium for disadvantaged students in further education and sixth-forms.

 Investing in high-quality teaching is the most effective way to improve the attainment of pupils.
 Yet schools serving disadvantaged communities are more likely to be staffed by teachers without qualified teacher status, with fewer years of experience and by non-specialist science and maths teachers.